Nuitka/Nuitka/Developer_Manual.rst

    a < ( tmp_b = b ) and tmp_b > ( tmp_c = c ) and ( tmp_c < d )

 This transformation is performed at tree building already.
-The temporary variables keep the value for a potentially read in the same expression.
+The temporary variables keep the value for the potential read in the same expression.
 The syntax is not Python, and only pseudo language to expression the internal structure of the node tree after the transformation.